John Pemberton`s homepage

 Process, powers, change, causation, configuration, arrangement, laws.

 Research in conjunction with Nancy Cartwright in philosophy of science centred around nomological machines, i.e. arrangements of features and powers which give rise to characteristic change - much of the focus is on causation and laws.

-Metaphysical investigation of the interrelation between change and structure informed by Aristotle’s account of form, process of change, and agent-patient powers – this work benefits from participation in the Powers Structuralism Project.
+Metaphysical investigation of the interrelation between change and arrangement informed by Aristotle’s account of form, process of change, and agent-patient powers – this work benefits from participation in the Powers Structuralism Project.